 The registration of a plan of subdivision in a complex – an industrial, commercial, retail, residential or combined-use complex – automatically creates an ‘owners corporation’ (previously known as a ‘body corporate’).

-An A body corporate created by registration of a plan of subdivision or a plan of strata or cluster subdivision.
-See also prescribed owners corporation. can be created if the plan of subdivision has common property or not.
+An owners corporation can be created if the plan of subdivision has common property or not.
 If the plan does not have common property, it usually contains common services.
 A plan of subdivision may also state that owners of all or some of the lots must be members of the owners corporation.

-Common property is held by the registered owners of individual lots as A form of joint ownership in which two or more people own property.
-Each person has their own separate share, and that share of the property can be left in a will.
-Compare with joint tenants. and usually includes gardens, walkways, foyers, storage areas, elevators, stairs, driveways, and communal facilities such as gymnasiums, swimming pools, recreational areas, meeting rooms and air space.
+Common property is held by the registered owners of individual lots as tenants in common and usually includes gardens, walkways, foyers, storage areas, elevators, stairs, driveways, and communal facilities such as gymnasiums, swimming pools, recreational areas, meeting rooms and air space.

 - the owners and tenants who have a legal interest.